diogo-mendes-neves/Prometheus_Grafana_Course/README.md

-# Prometheus_Grafana_Course
+# CourseGrafProm
-Meu aprendizado relacionado a observabilidade e monitoramento utilizando Prometheus e Grafana
+ A repository to show my first steps in monitoring and observability using Prometheus and Grafana